fazo96/ipfs-drive/README.md

 - [ ] delete, move, rename, copy files and folders
 - [ ] an help/about page
 - [ ] play nice when served from gateways
-- [ ] tests and polish
+- [ ] polish

 ### Additional feature wishlist

 Ordered from high priority to maybe and far fetched

+- use redux saga and write tests
 - offline support with service workers
 - some way to check for updates reliably
 - configurable download strategy: currently uses client side download with js-ipfs.
-It should also allow HTTP downloads via gateway
+It should also allow HTTP downloads via gateway.
+On firefox disable client side downloads
 - IPNS support (blocked due to IPNS not being implemented in js-ipfs)
 - report progress in the most detailed way possibile during IPFS operations
 - load google static assets stuff (fonts) locally or from ipfs